-Throughout its relatively short existence, we have experimented with playing with the word fever regarding its affiliations to do with sickness and feeling feverish.
-But it usually resulted in the word ‘remedy’ being the punchline so to speak, out-staging fever as a brand name, making it sound more negative than we wanted.
-After all why would anyone want to work with a company that could make you sick?
+Initially we experimented with playing with the word ‘fever’ regarding its affiliations to do with sickness and feeling feverish.
+However, it often resulted in the word ‘remedy’ being the punchline so to speak, out-staging Fever as a brand name and making it sound more negative than we wanted.
+After all, why would anyone want to work with a company that could make you sick?
 We didn’t want that message and knew we couldn’t really go down this route.

-For our services we wanted to give each of them more of an identity.
-After all, they have a lot to say, so we felt they needed to be more than just a single icon this time round.
-We liked the idea of creating a Tattoo style image to compliment the new logo and the brand style, bringing skulls to life with a collection of pre-made and bespoke icons, each representing the service idea whether it be directly or in-directly.
+This saw us bringing skulls to life with a collection of pre-made and bespoke icons, each representing the service idea, whether it be directly or indirectly.
 Why skulls you ask?
-Well we were partly influenced by the Mexican Day of the Dead festival and we wanted to go for something fresh and edgy, without being too left-field.
-However there’s also a hidden reference to our co-owner, but we’ll let you work that out!
+Well, we were partly influenced by the Mexican Day of the Dead Festival, and we wanted to go for something fresh and edgy, without being too left-field.
+However, there’s also a hidden reference to our co-owner, but we’ll let you work that out!

-Not only are we evolving the visual aspect of our brand, we are undergoing some refinements internally, to further enhance customer experience and improve how we approach and manage our projects.
-Details are important, from how we answer the phone, to the quality of the coffee we serve in meetings – it’s all relative, adding value to the brand experience.
+Not only are we evolving the visual aspect of our brand, but we are also undergoing some refinements internally to further enhance customer experience and improve how we approach and manage our projects.
+Details are important, from how we answer the phone to the quality of the coffee we serve in meetings – it’s all relative, adding value to the brand experience.
 Long-term, all of these details will be collected in a brand bible for internal use and to influence others.

 It’s exciting times here at Fever.
 We’ve never been busier and the more engaged we become, the greater we evolve as a company.
 We very much welcome you to be part of that journey.